oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 client-specified topic when the client's network connection is closed.
 OpenC2 does not use the MQTT Will Message feature.

-## 2.8 Clean Start Flag
+## 2.9 Clean Start Flag

 As described in [MQTT-v5.0](#mqtt-v50), section 3.1.2.4, _Clean
-Start_, the MQTT CONNECT control packet includes a flag, `Clean Start` that tells the broker whether the client, identified by its clientID as described in [Section 2.5](#25-mqtt-client-identifier) desires a new session (`Clean Start` equals `1` [_true_]).
+Start_, the MQTT CONNECT control packet includes a flag, `Clean Start`, that tells the broker whether the client, identified by its clientID as described in [Section 2.6](#26-mqtt-client-identifier) desires a new session (`Clean Start` equals `1` [_true_]).
 In MQTT the setting of the `Clean Start` flag and the value of the `Session Expiry Interval` from the most recent CONNECT packet are relevant to how the broker handles client state.
 The behavior is summarized in the following table.